kristofferandreasen/developing-solutions-azure-exam/readme.md

 * Analyze and troubleshoot solutions by using Azure Monitor
 * Implement Application Insights Web Test and Alerts

-## Connect to and consume Azure services and third-party services
+## Connect to and Consume Azure Services and Third-party Services (20-25%)

 ### Develop an App Service Logic App
 * Create a Logic App